Caetani/Instrumentation_Project/README.md

 For complete information about the project and it's development, the file "Project Report.pdf" can be read.
 If there are still any doubts, please contact me.
 My e-mail is: bcaetani.poa@gmail.com

+## Files explanation
+1. molecular_weight_data.xlsx file is the dataset used in NN training.
+2. neuralNetwork.py was used to optimize the network hyperparameters and perform, training, validation and testing.
+3. supportFunction.py was used to analyse and design pt100 temperature measurement circuit desired voltage output and to perform linear regression of the voltage as a function of the measured temperature, using data contained in "vout vs temp.xlsx" file.